 John's Healthier Hot Chocolate

-Basic Dark Chocolate Hot Chocolate Recipe v10 - makes 3 cups.
+Dark Chocolate Hot Chocolate Recipe v10 - makes 3 cups.

 QuantityIngredient